This site has limited support for your browser. We recommend switching to Chrome, Safari, or Firefox.

 Whatever the treatment, rest is of paramount importance.
 Tissue healing within the stifle can take up to a year to heal properly.
 Once treatment has begun and is underway then many will look to introduce a controlled exercise program aimed and developing physical therapy into their daily routine.

-Supplements for horses stifle injuries
+Supplements used for equine stifle injuries

 You can help boost your horses chances of preventing a stifle injury, or reacting to an existing injury by managing their supplement intake.
+Nutritional supplements play a role in helping to support your horse’s joint function and mobility.

 There are a variety of supplements available within the equine community specifically marketed as joint supplements.
 Many of these supplements contain glucosamine (aimed at repairing the cartilage), MSM (used to support a reduction in pain and/or inflammation), Chondroitin (to help prevent further destruction of the cartilage) and hyaluronic acid (used to help lubricate the joint).
 Omega-3 is also widely used within equine joint supplements alongside various alternative therapies